The alternative paths towards happiness and fulfilment in the postwar period.

 A richly textured portrait of the living standards of women and children in Victorian Britain.

-A momentous change in the status of women began in the 1950s.
+Though remembered as the era of the housewife, momentous change in the status of British women began in the 1950s.

 A century ago, the Women’s Congress met with the aim of revolutionising a ravaged political landscape.